top of page

-Located in the village of Montecito, this beautiful beach is home to surfers, kayakers, stand-up paddle-boarders and dog-toting beachcombers taking in the sunrise and sunset.
-Nearby Cabrillo bike path is a perfect three mile trek spanning from Stearn's Warf to Butterfly Beach and makes a perfect three mile tour on bike!
-Nearby shopping, dining and relaxation on Coast Village Road or The Four Seasons Resort.
+Located in the village of Montecito, this beautiful beach is home to surfers, kayakers, stand-up paddle-boarders and dog-toting beachcombers taking in the sunset.
+Nearby Cabrillo bike path is a three-mile trek spanning from Stearn's Warf to Butterfly Beach and makes a perfect tour on bike!

 Visit this picturesque grassy park lined with trees which overlooks the ocean.
 A perfect place for activities like outdoor yoga, running, strolling and picnicking.
 Follow the staircase down to the sand and stroll on the beach in either direction.

 This beach is perfect for swimming, strolling and relaxing.
 Sheltered by vast cliffs, this beach offers a hidden space for a quiet getaway.
-Dogs are allowed off-leash on the east portion of the beach, there is a dog wash, and you can also check out the restaurant, "Boathouse at Hendry's Beach" for delectable seafood and brunch fare.
+Dogs are allowed off-leash on the east portion of the beach, and you can also check out the restaurant, "Boathouse at Hendry's Beach" for delectable seafood.

 One Thousand Steps